smikhalevski/doubter/README.md

 all issues that prevent input from being successfully parsed.
 To do this, pass a `verbose` option as seen in the example above.

 At this point you may be wondering what is that `meta` field of the issue object anyway?
-You can pass a `meta` option to any built-in check, and it would be added to an issue.
+Pass a `meta` option to any built-in check, and it would be added to an issue.

 ```ts
 d.number().gt(5, { meta: 'Any useful data here' });